shaned24/easy-openvpn-pkg/docs/reference/snap-configuration/snap-configuration.md

 ## natdevice

-The *natdevice* option allows to specify the active network interafce for traffic rerouting on openvpn server.
+The *natdevice* option allows to specify the active network interafce for traffic rerouting on OpenVPN server.
 If internet connection is over ethernet, you can skip natdevice setup since default natdevice value is 'eth0'.
 While a wireless connection is established, you need to set it to 'wlan0' accordingly.
 Note: This fits the scenario where people usually setup a wireless connection on ubuntu core at the first boot.